agelostsal/argo-api-authn/docs/v1/api_errors.md

 # Errors

-In case of Error during handling user’s request the API responds using the following schema:
+In case of an Error during handling a user’s request, the API responds using the following schema:

 ```json
 {